adelinetr/solace-shop-website/README.md

 ## Purpose of the project:
 - Create a website using my UI/UX knowledge and understanding of design principles
 - Create a brand website from zero: concept, logo, moodboard, choice of images that best represent it, wireframe and the website itself
+- Introduce myself to a full project creation in React
-- Experiment with new functions (that I haven't used before) to make website more interactive
+- Experiment with various functions to make website more interactive
 - Learn more about how to use hooks of React more effectively
 - Practice React Router to switch between pages